8 Useful Tips on How to Host a Crisis Management Town Hall

 Crisis management town halls walk a fine line between talk and action.
 While the town hall is literally an “all-talk” situation, follow up with an action plan at every step.
-Town hall meetings are a way for management to be accessible for the staff, and that there are expectations tied to that.
+Town hall meetings are a way for management to be accessible to the staff, and there are expectations tied to that.
 Especially in a crisis, a leader is expected to step up and take responsibility.

 Don’t expect the town hall to be a fix-all situation.
 People will come into the meeting confused and even angry.
-Instead, aim to build common ground, to share information, and build a space for honest communication.
+Instead, aim to build common ground, share information, and build a space for honest communication.

 Let's say a company has been accused of having a toxic work culture, and employees are calling for action.
 During the town hall, the company's leadership team should take personal responsibility for the situation and assure employees that they are taking the allegations seriously.
 They should share their plans for addressing the issue and set clear expectations for follow-up.

 The team could also create a committee or task force to oversee the implementation of the action plan, but the ultimate responsibility should be on the leadership to ensure that progress is being made.
 By doing so, the company can build trust with its employees and show that they are committed to making positive changes.

 After hosting a crisis management town hall, it is important to follow up with attendees and gather feedback on the event.
 A post-town hall checklist can help ensure that all necessary information is collected and that any remaining concerns are addressed.
 The checklist typically includes the following points:

 - Meeting minutes